pikarpov-LANL/Sapsan/docs/joss/paper.md

 `Sapsan` is distributed through [Github](https://github.com/pikarpov-LANL/Sapsan) and [pip](https://pypi.org/project/sapsan/).
 For further reference, [wiki](https://github.com/pikarpov-LANL/Sapsan/wiki) is mainted on Github as well.

 # Framework

-``Sapsan`` is built to be versatile, flexible, and reproducible, while being easy to use.
-In this section, we will examine how each of these is achieved.

-The idea behind Sapsan's approach is simple - organization of workflow within experiments which encapsulate data preparation and optimization \& training leading to a ready-to-go model.
-This can be represented by three respective modules, wrapping them in Docker for reproducibility, as shown in Figure 1.
-Now, let's consider a physical context in which we are working.
-In particular, let's take the example of turbulence subgrid modeling, e.g. a model to predict turbulent behavior at the under-resolved simulation scales.
+``Sapsan`` organizes workflow via three repesctive stages: data preparation, machine learning, and analysis.
+The whole process can be further wrapped in Docker to publish your results for reproducibility, as reflected by Figure 1.
+Let's brake down each stage in the context of turbulence subgrid modeling, e.g. a model to predict turbulent behavior at the under-resolved simulation scales.

-* __Data Module__
+* __Data Preparation__
-  * __Data:__ 3D time-variable magnetohydrodynamic (MHD) turbulence data. ``Sapsan`` is ready to process common 3D HD and MHD turbulence data, in simulation-code-specific data formats, such as HDF5 (with more to come per community need).
+  * __Loading Data:__ ``Sapsan`` is ready to process common 2D & 3D hydrodynamic (HD) and magnetohydrodynamic (MHD) turbulence data, in simulation-code-specific data formats, such as HDF5 (with more to come per community need).
+  * __Transformations:__ a variety of tools are ready for you to ready the data for training
      * __Filter:__ in order to build a subgrid model, one will have to filter the data, e.g. remove small-scale perturbations.
-    An example of a filter would be either a box or spectral filter.
+    A few examples would be either a box, spectral, or a gaussian filter.
 The data can be filtered on the fly within the framework.
+     * __Sample:__ to run quick tests of your model, you might want to test on a sampled version of the data, wyhile retaining the full spacial domain.
+Thus, equidistant sampling is ready to go in ``Sapsan``
+     * __Batch:__ the pipeline will spatially batch the data
+     * __Split:__ data is divided into testing and validation datasets

-* __Machine Learning Module__
+* __Machine Learning__

-  * __Model Set Up:__ different ML models would be appropriate for different physical regimes.
-Even though ``Sapsan`` cannot account for every single physical setup, we have constrained our focus to those suitable for the study of core-collapse supernovae.
-    The framework provides templates for a selection of both conventional and physics-based models with more to come.
+  * __Model Set Up:__ different ML models would be appropriate for different physical regimes. ``Sapsan`` provides templates for a selection of both conventional and physics-based models with more to come.
+Only important options are left up to the user to edit, with most of the overhead kept in the backend.
-  * __Uncertainty:__ conventional and physics-based uncertainty estimation.
+     * __Layers:__  define and order the ML layers
+     * __Tracking:__ add extra parameters to be tracked by MLflow
+     * __Loos Function:__ decide on a conventional or physics-based/custom loss function to model the data
+     * __Optimizer:__ choose how to optimize the training
+     * __Scheduler:__ select how to adjust the learning rate

-* __Model Module__
+* __Analysis__
   *  __Trained Model:__ a turbulence subgrid model telling us how small-scale structure affects the large scale quantities, i.e. it completes or ''closes'' the governing large-scale equations of motion with small-scale terms.
 The prediction from a trained ML model is used to provide the needed quantities.
-  *  __Analytical Tools:__ compare the trained model with conventional analytic turbulence models, such as Dynamic Smagorisnky [@lilly1966].
+  *  __Analytical Tools:__ compare the trained model with conventional analytic turbulence models, such as Dynamic Smagorisnky [@lilly1966] or Gradient model [@].
 Furthermore, conduct other physics-based tests, for example, compute the power spectrum of your prediction.

+For further information on each stage please refer to [Sapsan's Wiki on Gihub](https://github.com/pikarpov-LANL/Sapsan/wiki).

 ![High-level overview of ``Sapsan's`` workflow.](Sapsan_highlevel_overview.png)

 # Applications

-While ``Sapsan`` is built to be highly customizable to be used in a wide variety of projects in physical sciences, it is currently optimized for the study of turbulence.
+While ``Sapsan`` is built to be highly customizable to be used in a wide variety of projects in physical sciences, it is optimized for the study of turbulence.

 ## Hydro simulations